ci1xgk/Fellowship_Webpage/metrics.md

 F = M1B0 / (M1B0 + M1B1)
 ````

-This metric gives an idea of whether the model has the tendency to overpredict the flood extent.
+This metric gives an idea of whether the model has the tendency to predict a larger flood extent compared to the benchmark.
 In this sense, a cell that is wet in model data but dry in benchmark data is regarded as *false alarm*.
 Therefore, F can range from 0 (none of the model data cells are false alarms) to 1 (all of the model data cells are false alarms).

 The **Critical Success Index (C)** is a composite measure, which combines H and F and allows for simpler overall comparison of prediction performance: